SF-WDI-LABS/tunely-angular/docs/sprint3.md

 1. `node seed.js`

-1. Fix any issues you encounter until you can see that it's also adding songs for each album.
+1. Fix any issues you encounter, until you can see that it's also adding songs for each album.

 ## Step 3: display